Harris super PAC president says internal polling numbers ‘are much less rosy’

 But McLean says Future Forward’s polling operation indicates the race is still extremely tight.

-“Since the vice president became the nominee, we talked to 375,000 Americans,” McLean said.
-“What you see in the public polls, you know large public pool is 1000 surveys.”
+“Since the vice-president became the nominee, we talked to 375,000 Americans,” McLean said.
+“What you see in the public polls – you know, a large public poll is [only] 1,000 surveys.”

 But Harris’s entrance into the 2024 race has opened up several pathways to victory that Biden did not necessarily have.
 That is thanks to newfound support from young people of color, McLean said.